myou/omniscient/README.md

 1. translates UI interactions into chronological events that make sense to humans, based on semantic markup and meaningful context labeling.

-2. and then executes user configured event handlers.
+2. executes user configured handlers so Omniscient.js events can be sent to Mixpanel, GA, and etc.

-For instance, it can be used to track user interaction DOM events and send them to analytic vendors.
+So you can track user interaction DOM events and send them to analytic vendors.

-When it catches an event on DOM body, in the capuring phase, Omniscient examines the "target" element, walks up until finding a parent with attribute "event-context", then puts together the event-context with semnatic markup information to record the event.
+How it works: in the capuring phase of DOM event handling, Omniscient examines the "target" element, walks up the DOM tree until finding a parent with attribute "event-context".
+Then Omniscient combines the event-context with semnatic markup information to construct the Omniscient event.
 Custom non-UI events are also supported.

 ## Getting Started